-- What does a labor and delivery nurse do?
+- What is a labor and delivery nurse?

 - Where do labor and delivery nurses work?

-- How do you become a labor and delivery nurse?
+- How do you become a labor and delivery nurse in 3 steps?

-- What is the salary and job outlook for labor and delivery nurses?
+- What are the salary and career outlooks for labor and delivery nurses?

 What does a labor and delivery nurse do?

-- Assess patients in triage for preterm labor, active labor, rupture of waters, pregnancy complications, or co-existing issues
+- Assessing patients in triage for preterm labor, active labor, rupture of membranes, pregnancy complications, or co-existing issues

-- Assist in maintaining pregnancy in antepartum mothers
+- Assisting in maintaining pregnancy in antepartum mothers

 - Charting via electronic medical records